A Performance Analyzer for a Public Cloud's ML-Augmented VM Allocator: Implementation Details of Hypothetical Model

-In query~\ref{query:5}, the operator wants to estimate the performance gain from replacing the current CPU model (\mone) with a more accurate hypothetical one (\mtwo).
+In query~\ref{query:5}, the operator wants to estimate the performance gain from replacing the current model (\mone), e.g. the CPU model, with a more accurate hypothetical one (\mtwo) (We describe our approach for a \emph{binary} model to match the model deployed in production~\cite{ishailifetime}, but the approach also extends to \emph{multi-class} models).
 The current model is $x_1\%$ accurate, overpredicts $x_2\%$, and underpredicts $x_3\%$.
 The goal is a model that is $x_1+10\%$ accurate with less $5\%$ over- or underprediction.

-The hypothetical model must also match \mone output $y_1\%$ of the time, output True when \mone outputs False $y_2\%$ of the time, and vice versa $y_3\%$ of the time.
+The hypothetical model (\mtwo) must also match \mone's output $y_1\%$ of the time, output ``True'' when \mone outputs ``False'' $y_2\%$ of the time, and vice versa $y_3\%$ of the time.
 These constraints reflect operational realities.
 In production, new models are often deployed gradually (e.g., A/B testing or shadow deployment) alongside the existing model, and large discrepancies in predictions can trigger unexpected scheduling or placement behaviors that operators are not prepared for.
 Keeping a high match rate ensures the new model can be adopted without destabilizing downstream heuristics, capacity planning assumptions, or SLAs.
 The mismatch cases ($y_2\%$, $y_3\%$) quantify acceptable divergence—enough to capture improvements without introducing untested behavior into most allocation decisions.

-If the models were independent, we could encode these constraints separately using mechanisms 1 and 2 from \autoref{table:mechanisms}.
-But they are dependent: the relative-output fractions (\mtwo - \mone) depend on both models’ predictions for each VM.
-Here, True is mapped to $1$ and False to $0$, so a match gives (\mtwo - \mone) = 0, \mtwo overpredicting gives 1, and underpredicting gives -1.
+If the models were independent, we could encode these constraints separately using mechanisms 1 and 2 from \cref{sec:realistic}.
+But they are dependent: the relative-output fractions (\mtwo $-$ \mone) depend on both models’ predictions for each VM.
+Here, True is mapped to $1$ and False to $0$, so a match gives \mtwo $-$ \mone = 0, \mtwo overpredicting gives 1, and underpredicting gives -1.
 These relative differences must satisfy the proportion constraints of $y_1\%$, $y_2\%$, and $y_3\%$ across the entire sequence.
 This means the accuracy of each model is tied to their joint output distribution.

 Modeling both accuracy targets and relative-output dependencies together makes the problem non-trivial.
-This challenge led us to design a novel graph-based approach\footnote{Without loss of generality, the solution is also applicable to multi-class models such as the memory model}.
+This challenge led us to design a novel graph-based approach